dgaydukov/cert-aws/sa/files/sa.md

 * ACL (Access control lists) - control which principals in other accounts can access the resource to which the ACL is attached (so they only cross-account, cannot grant permissions to entities within the same account)
 * Session policies - limit the permissions that the role or user's identity-based policies grant to the session Condition operator - use it to set condition to policy:
 * `...IfExists` - add it to the end of any condition operator name except `Null`.
-If key is present - process request as specified, if not - return true.
+If key is present - process request as specified, if not - return true (most useful for `Deny` statements).
-Since if key not present returned value would be true this condition most useful for `Deny` statements.
 * `Null` - if condition value is present.
 Only 2 values are possible:
     * true - key doesn't exists (so key is null)
     * false - key exists (so key is not null)